Meet Jess Williams, MSS, LCSW

 Who I Work With

-Anxious people-pleasers who are tired of overthinking everything and want to feel more grounded, confident, and connected.
+Anxious people-pleasers who are tired of overthinking every. single. thing. and doing what other people expect of them all the time - folks who want to learn more about what they really want and how to approach getting those needs met without spinning out every time.
 (Learn more about working together in individual therapy.)

-Whether you’re carrying too much, questioning everything, or craving more honesty in your life and relationships—this is a space where you don’t have to hold it all alone.
+Whether you’re carrying too much, questioning everything, or craving more honesty in your life and relationships - you don’t have to hold it all alone.
+I’m here to help you.
 (Prefer the comfort of home?
 I offer online therapy that fits your life.)

 Clinical Experience